Curriculum

 Cross-listed with BLCHM 6200

-Spring 2023 Schedule
+Spring 2025 Schedule

 2.0 Credit Hours, First Half Semester

-T & TH 3:00PM-5:00PM, EHSEB 1750
+T & TH, 3:00PM-5:00PM, EHSEB 1750

-MB Students should register for Section 001, Class 9686
+MB Students should register for Section 001, Class 8225

 MBIOL 6490 - Introduction to Biostatistics and Probability for Biosciences

 Statistics is the underpinning of scientific research.
 This course offers a broad introduction to methods for statistical analysis of biological and biomedical data with emphasis on the fundamental concepts of probability analysis and statistical inference and the practical application of these concepts to experimental design and data analysis.
 The focus will be on real-world examples that students are likely to encounter in their own research.
-By the end of the course, students will gain a solid foundation for understanding how to apply statistical analysis to their own data, rigorously interpreting the biomedical literature, and seeking out additional knowledge when needed.
+By the end of the course, students will gain a solid foundation for understanding how to apply statistical analysis to their own data,rigorously interpreting the biomedical literature, and seeking out additional knowledge when needed.
 An additional component of this class will be an introduction to the statistical software R, which is one of the most used statistical packages in many disciplines.

-Spring 2023 Schedule
+Spring 2025 Schedule

 2.0 Credit Hours, First Half Semester

-Instructors: Gillian Stanfield, Edgar Hernandez, & Mark Metzstein
+Instructors: Gillian Stanfield & Mark Metzstein

-BC & MB Students should register for Section 001, Class 15641
+BC & MB Students should register for Section 002, Class 16568

 BLCHM 6300 - Guided Proposal Preparation